-To be considered for the Ticknor Book and Book Culture Collecting Prize, collections must be compiled, curated and owned by the contestant.
-An eligible collection may include books, manuscripts and ephemera.
+To be considered for the Ticknor Book and Book Culture Collecting Prize, collections must be compiled, curated, and owned by the contestant.
+An eligible collection may include books, manuscripts, and ephemera.
 Collections will not be judged on their size or market value, but on their originality and creativity.
 The collector must be a resident of one of the six New England states.

 To apply, please submit an essay of up to 1500 words describing the inspiration behind the creation of the collection, as well as its history, current status, and future direction.
 Also, please submit images of one or more items in the collection and a bibliography of the collection.
+The submission must be a pdf or Word document.

 The bibliographic list should contain up to 20 items citing: the author, title, place, publisher and date of publication, type of binding, condition, annotations on the importance of individual pieces, and why they are in your collection.